How Does A Signal Booster Work?

 Do Signal Boosters Really Work?

-Many people doubt that signal boosters work.
-With so many junk units out in the market, we can't blame them.
-As long as you have a sliver of 5G, 4G, or LTE signals, FCC-approved signal boosters, like those from weBoost and WilsonPro, really do work as claimed.
+As long as you have a sliver of 5G, 4G, or LTE signals, FCC (Federal Communications Commission) and IC (Industry Canada) certified signal boosters, like those from weBoost and WilsonPro, do work as claimed.
 They’ll improve your signal strength for reliable calls and faster data.

-Before installing the weBoost Home Complete, our customer’s signal strength ranged from -116 to -119 dBm.
+Before installing the unit, our customer's signal signal strength ranged from -116 to -119 dBm.
 After the installation, signal strength significantly improved to -75 dBm.
 The booster transformed our customer’s home from a near-dead zone to one with above-average cell reception.
-For the full story, check out our weBoost Installed Home Complete review.
+For the full story, check out our weBoost Installed Home Complete Review.

 A test conducted on the Colorado Mountains with the weBoost Drive Reach by a user also shows major improvements.
 Here are the results: